Jumbled Words and Sentences for Class 7

 Examples of Jumbled Words

-Jumbled sentences are phrases in which words are arranged in a random or mixed-up order, making them difficult to read or understand at first.
-The goal is to unscramble the words and rearrange them in the correct order to form a meaningful and concrete sentence.
+Jumbled sentences include words that are arranged in a random or mixed-up order, making them difficult to read or understand at first.
+To create a meaningful sentence, one needs to unscramble these sentences and put the words in the right order.
 The sentences must be grammatically correct.

 For example, One's / to recognizing / and / can lead to / an identity / developing